ratemolewis/quote/README.md

 ## Installation

-1.Navigate to my repository’s Code tab.
+1.Navigate to my repository’s Code tab.<br>
-2.Click Clone or download button on the left conner.
+2.Click Clone or download button on the left conner.<br>
-3.Open the terminal and create a directory cd ~/ 4.Clone the repo to your directory $git clone <URL>
+3.Open the terminal and create a directory cd ~/<br>
+4.Clone the repo to your directory $git clone <URL><br>
-5.Navigate to the repository and replace it with your name  cd <REPOSITORY-NAME>
+5.Navigate to the repository and replace it with your name  cd <REPOSITORY-NAME><br>
 7.See the state of your repository by $git status

 ## Built With
-It is made witha angular cli.
+It is made witha angular cli.<br>
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Author
 .Ratemo Lewis

 #List of Contributors
-.Joshia
+.Joshia <br>
 .Moringa TMs

 ## Lincese